-Naomi Davies-Tonkin believes jewelry shouldn’t simply just be wearable, it should be a work of art.
+Naomi Davies-Tonkin believes jewellery shouldn’t simply just be wearable, it should be a work of art.
 By embracing current fashion trends and pairing metal with contrasting textures such as leather, Naomi creates designs that make a subtle yet modern statement.
-All her jewelry is handcrafted by her in her South Devon workshop.
-We spoke with Naomi to find out more about her jewelry journey.
+All her jewellery is handcrafted by her in her South Devon workshop.
+We spoke with Naomi to find out more about her jewellery journey.

 How did you start your brand?

 “My brand began when I had a logo designed with my name as the selling point.
 It’s timeless in style and quality, and it’s reminiscent of some fashion giants!”

 Who has been the biggest influence on you?

 “My father has to be my biggest influence.
 He was a practising artist and head of an art college when I was growing up.
 His paintings, sculptures and prints filled our house.
 His canvases of colourful, abstract compositions adorned our walls.”

 "Music and musical instruments have always been a huge source of inspiration for me."

 “Music and musical instruments have always been a huge source of inspiration for me.
 I’ve always been fascinated by the contrast of the pure circle shape, with long straight lines in tension, like in a guitar.”